-- Hit the 'Delete Marked Files' to execute your decisions.
+- Hit the 'Execute Actions' button to run the selected actions.
+The app will warn you about deletions, and there's an extra warning if you're deleting all copies of a file.
 You can make a log to see what was done.
 The app will reset after this.

 Each duplicate will have an action automatically assigned, and you can manually set the action by right clicking or using the keyboard.
-Available actions are: Keep [spacebar], Delete [delete key], Link [F4 key].
+Available actions are: Keep [spacebar], Delete [delete key], Link [F4 key], Recycle, or Move.
 The context menu option 'Mark as auto' will reset the action to whatever was automatically assigned.
-The 'Invert Action' option will toggle the action between 'Keep' and whatever the default action is (set this in settings, by default it's 'Delete').
+The 'Invert Action' option will toggle the action between 'Keep' and whatever the default removal action is (set this in settings, by default it's 'Delete').

-In version 0.8 and above, an 'Advanced criteria' option is added that lets you include or exclude multiple folders and have filtering options.
+For complex searches, the 'Look In' drop-down has an 'Advanced criteria' option.
+Advanced criterias let you include or exclude multiple folders and have filtering options, as well as options to specify a default 'keep' or 'remove from' folder.
 These criteria can be named and permanently saved.
-To create a criteria, select 'Advanced Criteria..." from the 'Look In" drop-down; the edit criteria form will the show with further options.
+To create a criteria, select 'Advanced Criteria..." from the 'Look In' drop-down; the Edit Criteria form will the show with further options.

-When using Advanced Criteria the '...' button is used to edit the criteria.
-To remove a saved criteria, select it, edit it, and hit the 'Delete this Criteria' button in the lower left.
+When using Advanced Criteria the '...' button is used to edit an existing criteria.
+To remove a saved criteria: select it in the drop-down, edit it with the '...' button, and hit the 'Delete this Criteria' button in the lower left.